khoatong2510/khoatong2510.github.io/_posts/2020-02-28-[Flashy]Devlog#1.md

 <small>Login Screenshot</small>
 <br>

-One interesting technique I discovered while setup routes for login page is the private routes using `` `react-router-dom` `` package.
+One interesting technique I discovered while setting up the login page is private routes using `` `react-router-dom` `` package.
 By creating a context variable controlling authentication state, a route can be set as private by checking that context value.

 First, I created an object ```AuthContext``` as context variable.